ken0225/Framework-of-Robust-Transmission-Design-for-IRS-Aided-MISO-Communications/Readme.md

-### The authors hve authorized to publish this code package by ken0225
+### The authors have authorized ken0225 to publish this code package.

 # Framework-of-Robust-Transmission-Design-for-IRS-Aided-MISO-Communications